GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/install.rst

 Install Anaconda
 ================
-If you already have Anaconnda installed, you can skip this step and go to the :ref:`Install DRAGONS <install_dragons>` section below.
+If you already have Anaconda installed, you can skip this step and go to the :ref:`Install DRAGONS <install_dragons>` section below.
 If not, then your first step is to get and install Anaconda.
 You can download it at: